Chaoses-Ib/ObsidianShell/README.md

 ```

 ### Recent vault
-You can set the location of your Recent vault in `ObsidianCLI.exe.Config`:
+You can set the location of your Recent vault in `ObsidianShell.Config`:
 ```xml
 <add key="RecentVault" value="C:\path\to\Recent" />
 ```